pnp/sp-dev-fx-webparts/README.md

 Sample SharePoint Framework client-side web part built using React showing how to invite the external user using the Microsoft Graph.

 NB.
-I'm waiting the more consistence of HttpGraphClient(a bit limited in terms of permission) to use it in this scenario.
+I'm waiting the GA of HttpGraphClient(a bit limited in terms of permission) to use it in this scenario.
 Look at this to go deep:
 * [HttpGraphClient](https://dev.office.com/sharepoint/docs/spfx/web-parts/guidance/call-microsoft-graph-from-your-web-part)